xue35/card-qrcode/businesscard-qrcode/README.md

 Businesscard with QR-Code
 =========================

-What happens, if you give someone a visiting card?
-Either he manually types the text into the mobilefone, or it will end up in a box and be forgotten.
-Here is the solution: A visiting card with QR-Code, so that it can be scanned with an [app] on the mobilefone and therefore automatically imported into the electronic contacts.
-This also works well, when yoiu are offline and bluetooth transfer fails.
-So here os the highly configurable businescard or visitingcards with full VCARD as QR-Code, ready to send to online printers.
+What happens, if you give your visitin card to someone?
+Either he manually types the text into his computer or mobilefone, or it will end up in a box and be forgotten.
+Nowadays data is required electronically, not on paper.
+Here is the solution: A visiting card with QR-Code that contains a full [vcard], so that it can be scanned with an [app] on the mobilefone and therefore automatically imported into the electronic contacts.
+This also works well, when you are offline and bluetooth transfer fails.
+So here is the highly configurable businescard or visitingcards with full [vcard] as QR-Code, ready to send to online printers.

-Other available visitingcard templates, such as [mschlenker] distribute the cards on a A4 paper.
-But if you want a profesional printer, such as [onlineprinters], then you need to be able to generate a PDF with exactly one card, an exactly defined border and crop marks.
-That's why I wrote this template.
+Other available visitingcard templates, such as [mschlenker] distribute the cards on an A4 paper.
+But if you want a professional printer, such as [onlineprinters], then you need to be able to generate a PDF with exactly one card, an exactly defined border and crop marks.
+That's why I wrote this template: You can specify the exact size of the paper and the content within the paper, inluding generation of crop marks.

 [![Example: John Doe from Hongkong](screenshots/john-doe-hongkong.jpg)](examples/john-doe-hongkong.tex) [![Example: Businesscard of Peter Muster from Zürich](screenshots/peter-muster-example-company-zuerich.jpg)](examples/peter-muster-example-company-zuerich.tex)